Program Requirements for Transfer Admissions

 Benjamin M. Statler College of Engineering and Mineral Resources

 The Statler College admits transfer students on a case-by-case basis depending on space availability.
-While many factors are used in the evaluation process, transfer students must have a 2.50 minimum college-level GPA (cumulative from all institutions) and be ready to take at least Calculus I.
+While many factors are used in the evaluation process, transfer students must meet the following requirements.

 Center for Learning, Advising and Student Success